About UNDP in Belize

 The Administrator of UNDP is appointed by the UN Secretary General and confirmed by the General Assembly for a period of four years.
-Helen Clark took office as Administrator of the United Nations Development Programme on April 20, 2009 and is the first woman to head the organization and in 2013 was re-appointed for another four-year term.
-She is also President of the United Nations Development Group, which is a committee composed of the directors of all funds, programmes and departments of the UN working on issues related to development.
+Achim Steiner took office as Administrator of the United Nations Development Programme on April 19, 2017.
+He is also President of the United Nations Development Group, which is a committee composed of the directors of all funds, programmes and departments of the UN working on issues related to development.

 Regional Bureau for Latin America and the Caribbean - UNDP helps countries in Latin America and the Caribbean to find and share their own solutions to the challenges of development, through partnerships for change and connecting individuals and institutions so they can share knowledge, experience and resources.
 The Regional Director for Latin America and the Caribbean is appointed by the Secretary General of the United Nations and leads a team of 800 professionals in 24 offices in Latin America.
 Jessica Faieta serves as the Assistant Administrator and Director of the Regional Bureau for Latin America and the Caribbean of the United Nations Development Programme (UNDP).